bringauto/external-server/README.md

 # External Server

-This directory contains a external server that communicates with an external client, which is part of the [Module Gateway](https://gitlab.bringauto.com/bring-auto/fleet-protocol-v2/module-gateway).
+The External Server is a component of the [Fleet Protocol](https://github.com/bringauto/fleet-protocol).
+It communicates with an External Client, which is part of the [Module Gateway](https://gitlab.bringauto.com/bring-auto/fleet-protocol-v2/module-gateway).

-The External Server handles multiple cars registered under a single company.
+It handles communication between a cloud instance and multiple cars registered under a single company.

 # Requirements